DrBenjamin/HRStaffPortal/README.md

 password = "xyz"
 ```

 Create Schema / Database with the name 'idcard'.
-To configure the database to work with the Prototype, run the following SQL commands:
+To configure the database to work with the Prototype and run the following SQL commands:

 ```
   CREATE TABLE `idcard`.`IMAGEBASE` (